Linville Gorge Wilderness Area

-Most of the east rim trails are accessed from Forest Road 210 off of NC 181 south of Jonas Ridge.
-The trailhead for Devil's Hole, Jonas Ridge and a trail that leads to Table Rock and Hawksbill Mountain is located on the east rim off of Gingercake Acres Road / SR 1265, which turns into FR 210.
+Most of the east rim trails are accessed from Forest Road 210, off NC 181 south of Jonas Ridge.
+The trailhead for Devil's Hole, Jonas Ridge and a trail that leads to Table Rock and Hawksbill Mountain is located on the east rim off Gingercake Acres Road / SR 1265, which turns into FR 210.
 The Brushy Ridge Trail and the Shortoff Mountain Trail, which is part of the Mountains-to-Sea Trail, are accessed off Old Gingercake Road / SR 1264.
-To access the Table Rock Summit Trail, take Table Rock Road / NC 1265 off of NC 181, then just south of Gingercake Road follow NC 1265 for 16 miles.
+To access the Table Rock Summit Trail, take Table Rock Road / NC 1265 off NC 181, then just south of Gingercake Road follow NC 1265 for 16 miles.

 Moving from north to south:

 Devils Hole Trail (1.5 miles): After a short climb near the start, the Devil's Hole Trail drops 1160 feet as it passes through a cove of rhododendron, hemlock, and oak.
 Near the bottom, after crossing a rocky stream, the trail makes a short climb to a cliff top before descending to the Linville River.
-At low water levels, hikers could rock-hop or wade across the river here to connect with the Linville Gorge Trail.
+When water levels are low, hikers may be able to rock-hop or wade across the river here to connect with the Linville Gorge Trail.

 Spence Ridge Trail (1.75 miles): This is a popular trail and one of the easier routes to the bottom of the gorge.
 Because it offers a bridge across the Linville River, the Spence Ridge Trail can be included as part of a variety of loop hikes in the Gorge.
-The first 0.4 mile or so of the trail is a fairly level old logging road.
-There are views of Hawksbill Mountain to the north and Table Rock to the south.
-After passing the Little Table Rock Trail junction, the trail begins its relatively mild descent to the river where a bridge carries hikers to the west bank of the river where Spence Ridge intersects with the Linville Gorge Trail.
+The first 0.4 mile or so of the route traverses a fairly level old logging road.
+There are views of Hawksbill Mountain to the north, and Table Rock to the south.
+After passing the Little Table Rock Trail junction, the trail begins a relatively mild descent to the river where a bridge carries hikers to the west bank of the river, located at the intersection with the Linville Gorge Trail.
 This is the only bridge that crosses the river in the Gorge.

-Table Rock Summit Trail (1.2 miles): This is a strenuous but popular trail that leads to the 3,930-foot summit of Table Rock.
-The summit offers panoramic, 360-degree views of the Linville Gorge and is an ideal place for watching the hawk migration in September.
+Table Rock Summit Trail (1.2 miles): This is a strenuous but popular trail that leads to the 3930-foot summit of Table Rock.
+The summit offers panoramic, 360-degree views of the Linville Gorge, and is an ideal place for watching the annual hawk migration in September.

-Chimbric Ridge Trail (1.3 miles): This trail is also known as the Cambric Branch Trail, either way, it's a very difficult and very primitive trail that descends 1500 feet to the river from the Shortoff Mountain Trail, just past Chimney Gap.
+Chimbric Ridge Trail (1.3 miles): This trail is also known as the Cambric Branch Trail.
+Either way, it's a very difficult and very primitive trail that descends roughly 1500 feet to the river from the Shortoff Mountain Trail, just past Chimney Gap.

-Linville Gorge Trail: The 11.5-mile Linville Gorge Trail, the longest trail in the wilderness area, follows the river from below Brushy Ridge near Linville Falls to the wilderness boundary near Shortoff Mountain and Lake James.
-The heavily used trail descends along the western side of the river.
+Linville Gorge Trail: The longest trail in the wilderness area is the 11.5-mile Linville Gorge Trail.
+It follows the Linville River from below Brushy Ridge near Linville Falls, to the wilderness boundary near Shortoff Mountain and Lake James.
+This heavily used trail descends along the western side of the river.
 Along the way it passes through hardwood forest, rugged cliffs, boulders and cascades.

-From the eastern rim to the western rim, the trail is 11 miles.
-It follows the eastern rim of Linville Gorge for much of its length starting near Table Rock.
-The trail travels along the Shortoff Mountain Trail as it passes the Chimneys before dropping down to cross the Linville River (no bridge) near the southern end of the gorge and then continues onto the Kistler Memorial Highway on the western rim.
+From the eastern rim to the western rim, the trail covers 11 miles.
+It follows the eastern rim of Linville Gorge for much of its length, starting near Table Rock.
+The trail travels along the Shortoff Mountain Trail as it passes the Chimneys, before dropping down to cross the Linville River (no bridge) near the southern end of the gorge, and then continues onto the Kistler Memorial Highway on the western rim.